galaxyproject/training-material/topics/variant-analysis/tutorials/sars-cov-2-amplicon/samtools_stats.md

 To check the quality of the alignment using `samtools stats`
 > ### {% icon hands_on %} Evaluating mapping with `samtools stats`
-> 1. Find the {% tool [samtools stats](toolshed.g2.bx.psu.edu/repos/devteam/samtools_stats/samtools_stats/2.0.2+galaxy2)} tool from the tool bar
+> 1. Find the {% tool [samtools stats](toolshed.g2.bx.psu.edu/repos/devteam/samtools_stats/samtools_stats/2.0.2+galaxy2) %} tool from the tool bar
-> 2. For the input `BAM file` you need to select the *Dataset collection* option {% icon param-collection %}.
+> 2. For the input `BAM file` you need to select the {% icon param-collection %} *Dataset collection* option.
 This will allow you to select the "Map with BWA-MEM on collection XX (mapped reads in BAM format)" collection.
 > 3. Leave the rest of the parameters at their default values, scroll to the bottom and click the *Execute* button.
 > 4. When the tool has finished running, click the name of the *Samtools stats* collection.
 This will open the collection so that you can see the individual datasets within it.
 {: .hands_on}